kdesimone/popeye/popeye/paper.md

 population receptive field (pRF) models.
 The pRF model is a quantitative model of the cumulative response of the population of neurons contained within a single fMRI voxel [1].
-The pRF model allows neuroscientists to interpret and predict the response of a single voxel to various stimuli [2] and cognitive demands [3], both in cortex and in subcortical nuclei [4].
+The pRF model allows neuroscientists to interpret and predict the response of a voxel to various perceptual stimuli [2] and cognitive demands [3], both in cortex and in subcortical nuclei [4].

 https://kdesimone.github.io/popeye